cris1403/HAR-project/README.md

 The script "run_analysis.R" does the following:

-1. Download and unzip the the original dataset, which includes - among the others - the following files:
+1. Download into a directory named "HAR-data" and unzip the original dataset "UCI HAR Dataset", which includes two subfolders ("train" and "test") and files.
+Here you find the ones we have considered during the analysis:
 a) 'activity_labels.txt': Links the class labels with their activity name.
 b) 'train/X_train.txt': Training set.
 c) 'train/y_train.txt': Training labels.